-Rough surface wraps have only improved with age thanks to the development of new materials and adhesives.
+Rough surface wraps have only improved with age, thanks to the development of new materials and adhesives.
 It is easier than ever to cover a brick or concrete structure with removable graphics that look like they were painted on.

-“When you are trying to apply it to brick textures or stucco textures or bare contact, you want something that will conform to the peaks and valleys,” Heiob says.
+“When you are trying to apply to brick textures or stucco textures or bare contact, you want something that will conform to the peaks and valleys,” Joey Heiob, technical service representative Avery Dennison.
 “A film must not only conform but stay in there.”

-Avery Dennison pairs its rough wall film with a urethane clear laminate which helps it with conformability and durability to weather the elements.
+Avery Dennison pairs its rough wall film with a urethane clear laminate, which helps it with conformability and durability to weather the elements.

-“We are seeing an increase in faÃ§ade graphics from an architectural standpoint.
-We are seeing more people utilize old building spaces with graphics of some sort, urban art or actually POP-type signage,” he says.
+“We see an increase in facade graphics from an architectural standpoint.
+We are seeing more people utilize old building spaces with graphics of some sort, urban art, or actually POP-type signage,” Heiob adds.
 “We are definitely seeing more people wanting to use the facades of their buildings to apply graphics to.”

-He likens it to a car wrap.
-You can’t expect to put vinyl on a rusty car and make it into a show car.
+He likens it to a car wrap: You can’t expect to put vinyl on a rusty car and make it into a show car.
 The vinyl won’t adhere to the rust.
 The same goes for any substrate.

 Rough wrap material is definitely a “niche product,” says Heiob.
 “It is not something people have in their everyday inventory.
 They order it in as they need it as application requests come up.”

 “Interest is growing only because it seems like, to me, the market is not so much about vehicle wraps anymore.
 It is about decorating space.
-Whether it is indoor or outdoor space and how you use the different products to create a space,” he says.
+Whether it is indoor or outdoor space and how you use the different products to create a space,” he explains.